metaltoad/valence/README.md

 # Valence
 A full circle data management solution for Angular.js Apps.

-## Version 1.0.2
+## Version 1.1.0

+ ### Version 1 Updates
   * The model layer now uses the strategy pattern to move through sequences.
   * Valence now includes access control with identity management.
   * Consistent API across modules.
   * Consolidated route hook system.
   * Stronger auth integration when fetching/persisting data in the cloud.

+ ### Version 1.1.0 Updates
+  * Valence now supports custom redirects based on HTTP status codes when a model fails in the cloud layer.
+For example, say with route: blog/:post_id, blog/1234 would return a valid post object, however blog/12345 would not as well as return 404.
+Through setting a redirect option in the HTTP action in question, the user will be navigated to the specified page.
+ * Strtegy.fail assigns args.data just like strategy.pass does to be more consistent.

  ### Patches

   1.0.2
    * Adding an enabled check to valence.loader.wrapUp to prevent errors from being thrown when the loader is disabled.

   1.0.1
    * Updated normalize arguments to be more consistent with Auth and ACL.

 ### Installation